keithalewis/math/bayes.md

 to true and must be replaced with the more subtle notion of _almost surely_.

-Richard Threlkeld Cox put conditional probabilty on firmer philosophical foundations by axiomatizing the notion of _plausibilty_.
+Richard Threlkeld Cox put conditional probabilty on firmer philosophical foundations by axiomatizing the notion of _likelihood_.
-Staying true to the earliest foundations, he considered _statements_ and _information_.
+Staying true to the earliest foundations, he considered _statements_ instead of propositions.
+He denoted the likelihood of statement $A$ given statement $B$ by $A\given B$.
+Standard logical connectives can be used to make new statements and rules for likelihood must respect their meaning.

 If the shaman tells you he can make it rain tomorrow if you give him a basket of wheat and you come back from a long day in the field to find him scurrying out of your hut and your wife with her hair mussed and won't look you in the eye, how